 Listen, respond and share.
 The more everyone puts in, the more information there will be that will help everyone.
 Ask questions, offer useful feedback.
 You don’t need to offer advice.
 We each have to make up our own minds about what is best for us.
 Your experiences and friendliness are enough.

 If you are not sure how to respond but want to be supportive then encouraging them to do a WOOP (Wish, Outcome, Obstacle, Plan) is a way to help someone move forward.

 If you are worried about someone else’s behaviour, either something they may do to themselves or stuff they are posting on the site then email firstname.lastname@example.org.

 6. Make sure socials and events are fun

-Club Soda treats you like an adult, so it’s up to you to make friends, swap phone numbers, and find new drinking buddies.
-But we also want the Club to be a safe place for everyone.
+Club Soda treats you like an adult, so it’s up to you to make friends, swap phone numbers, and find new drinking buddies if you like.
+But we also want Club Soda to be a safe place for everyone.
 In short, that means we will not tolerate behaviour that discriminates or is abusive or harassment.
 There is more about this in our terms and conditions.

 7. Contact with people outside the Facebook group

 No one has to enter into a direct message conversation with you or friend you on Facebook unless they want to.
 If someone says no to either of these approaches don’t take it personally and accept that response as final.